FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th January 2021.md

 Councillor McSweeney requested that the minutes in future, would distinguish between

-Councillors Conor Sheehan and Michael Sheahan.---
+Councillors Conor Sheehan and Michael Sheahan.
+---
 2

 **2.Economic Development**